Killer yeast: RNA virus

-The virus, L-A, is an icosahedral virus of S. cerevisiae comprising a 4.6 kb genomic segment and several satellite double-stranded RNA sequences, called M dsRNAs.
+The virus L-A is an icosahedral virus of S. cerevisiae comprising a 4.6 kb genomic segment and several satellite double-stranded RNA sequences, called M dsRNAs.
 The genomic segment encodes for the viral coat protein and a protein which replicates the viral genomes.
 The M dsRNAs encode the toxin, of which there are at least three variants in S. cerevisiae, and many more variants across all species.

 L-A virus uses yeast Ski complex (super killer) and MAK (maintenance of killer) chromosomal genes for its preservation in the cell.
-The virus is not released into the environment.
-It spreads between cells during yeast mating.
+The virus is not released into the environment, but spreads between cells during yeast mating.
 The family of Totiviridae in general helps M-type dsRNAs in a wide variety of yeasts.

 Toxins

 The initial protein product from translation of the M dsRNA is called the preprotoxin, which is targeted to the yeast secretory pathway.
 The preprotoxin is processed and cleaved to produce an α/β dimer, which is the active form of the toxin, and is released into the environment.

 The two most studied variant toxins in S. cerevisiae are K1 and K28.
 There are numerous appearently unrelated M dsRNAs, their only similarity being their genome and preprotoxin organization.

 K1 binds to the β-1,6-D-glucan receptor on the target cell wall, moves inside, and then binds to the plasma membrane receptor Kre1p.
 It forms a cation-selective ion channel in the membrane, which is lethal to the cell.

 K28 uses the α-1,6-mannoprotein receptor to enter the cell, and utilizes the secretory pathway in reverse by displaying the endoplasmic reticulum HDEL signal.
 From the ER, K28 moves into the cytoplasm and shuts down DNA synthesis in the nucleus, triggering apoptosis.